Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 5. Whether the producer made the wine from start to finish

 For beginners, the first two matter the most.
-If you can spot the sweetness term and the ageing tier, you already know a lot.
+If you can spot the sweetness term and the ageing tier, you already know a lot about what to expect.

 How to decode a Cava label in 30 seconds